psu13/mutable-hakyll/posts/looking-at-what-you-cannot-see.md

 Anyway, if all goes well over the next few months there will be a new robot telescope sitting in space continuing the grand tradition in modern science of being able to look at things that we can't even begin to see or imagine in our every day existence.
 This is both the basic tool and the ultimate allure of science.
 I of course ended up working with computers, which are nothing if not strange and invisible puzzles.
 But they don't tell you too much about the big questions, like how the universe began.
 At least not directly.
 I still like to try and keep up with astrophysics though.
-The ability of humans to look at and learn about what they cannot see is ultimately the only reason to have any real hope for the future these days.
+The ability of humans to look at and learn about things that are so far beyond what we can see around us in our immediate "real" world is the only reason to have any real hope for the future these days.
 So let's hope it works.